lkilcher/dolfyn/docs/apidoc/dolfyn.rotate.rst

 	1. **'beam'**: Follows the acoustic beam FoR, where velocity data is organized by beam number 1-3 or 1-4.
 	2. **'inst'**: The instrument's *XYZ* Cartesian directions.
 For ADVs, this orientation is from the mark on the ADV body/battery canister, not the sensor head.
 For TRDI 4-beam instruments, the fourth velocity term is the error velocity (aka *XYZE*).
 For Nortek 4-beam instruments, this is *XYZ1 Z2*, where *E=Z2-Z1*.
 	3. **'earth'**: *East North UP* (*ENU*) FoR.
 Based on either magnetic or true North, depending on whether or not DOLfYN has a magnetic declination associated with the dataset.
 Instruments do not internally record magnetic declination, unless it has been supplied via external software like TRDI's VMDAS.
 	4. **'principal'**: Rotates velocity data into a *streamwise*, *cross-stream*, and *vertical* FoR based on the principal flow direction.
-Only applies to ADV data.
 One must calculate principal heading first.

 Primary functions of note for users, others are documented for reference: